LearnedVector/detecting_lane_lines_computer_vision/README.md

   ![hough](output/hough.png)

-6. Draw in lane lines with thicker weights
+6. Draw in lane lines with thicker weights and apply to original image

   ![final](output/final.png)